oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

   ![Chaincode Output](images/2-app-builder-2-2.png)

 3. Select '`car_marketplace_cc`.model.go' under '`car_marketplace_cc`/src/model'.
 The Model file contains the property definitions of all the assets defined in the spec file.

 Select '`car_marketplace_cc`.controller.go' under '`car_marketplace_cc`/src/controller.'
 The Controller file defines all the behavior and methods for those assets. '`Car_Marketplace.yml`' spec file allows defining additional custom methods that users implement to provide business logic of smart contracts.

 ## Task 7: View Custom Methods in Marketplace

 1. Open the Car Marketplace specification file and scroll to the bottom.
 This is where your customMethods are listed.
+Go to `car_marketplace_cc`.controller.go' under '`car_marketplace_cc`/src/controller' to make the changes mentioned below.

 2. First, add the imports needed for the custom methods.